CURRENT CONDITIONS:

 CEDAR CITY:

 Cedar City is approximately 20 miles north of the Kolob Section of Zion National Park.
-At a higher elevation than the main canyon, temperatures are usually cooler.
+At a higher elevation than Zion Canyon, temperatures are usually cooler.